connervieira/Bubble/DOCUMENTATION.md

 1. To quickly set up Bubble, copy Bubble's root directory into your Download's folder, such that it can be accessed at `~/Downloads/bubble`.
 2. Next, run this command.
 You may need to enter your root password several times.
-    - `sudo apt install apache2 php7.4 php7.4-gd; sudo a2enmod php7.4; mv ~/Downloads/bubble /var/www/html/; sudo chmod 777 /var/www/html/bubble/dropauth/ /var/www/html/bubble/store/storedatabase.txt /var/www/html/bubble/store/productsdatabase.txt /var/www/html/bubble/store/configurationdatabase.txt;`
+    - `sudo apt install apache2 php7.4 php-gd; sudo a2enmod php7.4; mv ~/Downloads/bubble /var/www/html/; sudo chmod 777 /var/www/html/bubble/dropauth/ /var/www/html/bubble/store/storedatabase.txt /var/www/html/bubble/store/productsdatabase.txt /var/www/html/bubble/store/configurationdatabase.txt; sudo apache2ctl restart`
 3. Finally, finish setting up Bubble using the GUI by starting at step 5 in the 'Configuration' section below

 ## Typical Installation and Setup